awaragi/jest-supertest-starter/README.md

   * centralize environment handling in a client class
 * Ensure that the existing test/spec are still passing (TTD for Testing :) )

+>Important to keep the API abstraction layer to only happy path.
+They should in general validate input and validate API response
+> to be successful.

 ## Handling multiple target environments
 Use <src/env/> folder to setup multiple target environments.
 Setup reference to those environments in your
 <package.json> by prefixing TARGET=xxx in your test:* scripts.
 These variables can be used in the various API client
 and library functions

+## Story outline
-## Steps to create an API and its associated tests
+Here are the Steps to create an API and its associated tests
-* See <test/feature-one/users.spec.js> for logical progression of tests from explicit to api to parameterised
+* See <test/auth.feature/auth.spec.js> for logical progression of tests from explicit to api to parameterised
+  * login (explicit)
+  * login (direct but using standard client)
+  * login (direct to test a negative test case)
+  * login (implicit using AuthApi)
+* See <test/users.features/users.js> for similar progressions
+  * Before All
+    * Use AuthApi to generate token
+    * Create Authenticated Client instance
+    * Create User API instance
   * users.findAll
   * users.findById